Mystery3/RotMG-SpriteRenderer/README.md

    - Control + Shift + V pastes a sheet into the tool as the mask sheet
    - Arrow Keys are used for seeking
    - Pressing Enter in any entry field renders
+   - Pressing Escape removes focus from an entry field if you are in one

 # Modes
 All renders have a 1-pixel solid black outline